 - Meet alumni who are attending employer information sessions and career fairs representing their current companies.

-- Check out CCE-sponsored internship programs, which connect you with an alumni mentor: STEP, CEO, and Navab Fellowship programs.
+- Check out CCE-sponsored internship programs, which connect you with an alumni mentor: CAMP and Navab Fellowship programs.

 - For students who have graduated, check out the Alumni Community which includes a University-wide alumni directory available through the Columbia Alumni Association.